4W4I5/Semester-5-Notes/OS/Exam Prep/OS Finals Prep.md

 - Protection
 	- Hardware capability to abort instructions that access logical addresses not in range of the program they are running in
 	- Acquire perm to reference memory location for reading/writing
+	- Goes hand in hand with relocation
 - Sharing
+	- Flexibility in protection to allow each process to access a portion
 - Logical Organization
 - Physical Organization